Can You Forgive Her? (song)

 "Can You Forgive Her?" is a song by English synth-pop duo Pet Shop Boys, released as the first single from their fifth studio album, Very (1993).
 The lyrics describe in the second person a young man's humiliation when his girlfriend accuses him of still being in love with a childhood friend; the woman is "not prepared to share you with a memory", and is "going to go and get herself a real man instead".
 The title of the song derives from the Anthony Trollope novel of the same name.

-Parlophone released "Can You Forgive Her?" on 1 June 1993 as the lead single from Very and became the duo's 13th top-10 single on the UK Singles Chart, debuting and peaking at number seven.
+Parlophone released "Can You Forgive Her?" on 1 June 1993 as the lead single from Very, and it became the duo's 13th top-10 single on the UK Singles Chart, debuting and peaking at number seven.
 Despite failing to enter the US Billboard Hot 100, it became a number-one single on the Billboard Dance Club Play chart.
 The song reached the top 10 in Denmark, Finland, Italy and Sweden.
 Its accompanying music video was directed by Howard Greenhalgh and filmed in London.

-The second B-side, "What Keeps Mankind Alive?", appears on the 2001 re-release of Introspective, having originally been recorded for a BBC Radio programme in 1988 narrated by Sting celebrating the 60th anniversary of Bertolt Brecht and Kurt Weill's musical The Threepenny Opera.

-Background
+Background and composition

+Chris Lowe wrote the music in 6/8 time as a change from the standard 4/4 time signature.
+Neil Tennant used the title of a book he had recently read—Can You Forgive Her? by Anthony Trollope—as a starting point for the lyrics.
+According to Tennant, the song tells a humorous story of a man considering whether to forgive his girlfriend for taunting him about his "evident homosexual longing", as he recalls his first time having sex with a boy he was in love with at school.

 In a 1993 interview with NME, Tennant described "Can You Forgive Her?" as being about "humiliation".
 He added, "It's also about someone not facing up to something about themselves, about sexuality.
 There's the bit about the cricket pavilion and the bicycle shed, thinking back to first sexual experiences.
 I actually think it's a bit Soft Cell-ish that bit, it's a bit pervy.
 The [rock music] line gives the idea that the girl sees the guy as a closet queen, and she thinks that if he dances to disco he's not really a man and he hasn't faced up to this."

+Release

+Five different versions of the single were released on 1 June 1993 in the UK.
+The 7-inch vinyl, cassette, and CD1 singles included the B-side "Hey, Headmaster", a song written by Tennant in 1979, prior to the formation of Pet Shop Boys.
+The 12-inch vinyl featured remixes of "Can You Forgive Her?" by MK and Rollo.
+On the CD2 single, Johnny Marr remixed "I Want to Wake Up" from Actually (1987), and Pet Shop Boys covered "What Keeps Mankind Alive?" in a recording from 1988 for a BBC Radio programme celebrating the 60th anniversary of Bertolt Brecht and Kurt Weill's musical The Threepenny Opera.